DanielGiedraitis/Data-Science-Machine-Learning-Portfolio/README.md

 ## Background
-The utility and significance of this portfolio lie in its ability to showcase the impact and relevance of data science and machine learning in modern society.
-As data continues to spread through every aspect of our lives.
+The utility and significance of this portfolio lie in its capacity to showcase my proficiency in data science and machine learning to future employers and collaborators.
+Data science has become the cornerstone of innovation across industries, from healthcare and finance to marketing and e-commerce.
+Machine learning, a subset of artificial intelligence, has revolutionized predictive modeling, enabling accurate forecasting, pattern recognition, and automation.
+With this portfolio, I aim to demonstrate the depth of my knowledge and the breadth of my practical experience.
 - Discuss the potential impact of your work, such as improving decisionmaking, enhancing user experiences, or advancing scientific knowledge.